Mrozy, Mińsk County

-The town has a population of 3,440.
+The town has a population of 3,524.

+History

+During the German occupation of Poland (World War II), in December 1939, some expelled Poles from Ostrzeszów were deported to Mrozy.
+Two local Polish railwaymen were captured by the Germans for rescuing Jews from the Holocaust and imprisoned in nearby Mińsk Mazowiecki, where they were eventually liberated by the Polish resistance.

 Transport

 There is a railway station in Mrozy, located on the line connecting Warsaw and Terespol.

 Sports

 The local football club is Watra Mrozy.
 It competes in the lower leagues.